CMASCenter/pcluster-cmaq/docs/user_guide/demo-cluster.md

 ![t2.micro yaml configuration](../yml_plots/hello-world-yaml.png)

+For more information about the configuration file see
+<a href="https://docs.aws.amazon.com/parallelcluster/latest/ug/cluster-configuration-file-v3.html">Cluster Configuration File</a>

 ### Create a yaml configuration file for the cluster following these instructions
 <a href="https://docs.aws.amazon.com/parallelcluster/latest/ug/install-v3-configuring.html">Link to Parallel Cluster Configure Instructions</a>